RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Reddit_quotes_2025_August_set3.md

 They spent the last 30 years convincing the United States that it's biggest enemy on the planet is it's own people, and they really have succeeded.

-We're going to literally mobilize our troops against ourselves.
+We're going to literally mobilize our troops *against ourselves*.

 Imagine how excited Russia is?
 (As well as China, Iran, etc) They literally got us to hate ourselves and now fight ourselves."